Servant-Software-LLC/EFCore.MyCustom/README.md

 2. Implement [**MyCustomServiceCollectionExtensions**](https://github.com/Servant-Software-LLC/EFCore.MyCustom/blob/BasicProvider_Step_%234_of_4/EFCore.MyCustom/Extensions/MyCustomServiceCollectionExtensions.cs).

+3. Finally, we can implement [**MyCustomOptionsExtension**](https://github.com/Servant-Software-LLC/EFCore.MyCustom/blob/BasicProvider_Step_%234_of_4/EFCore.MyCustom/Infrastructure/Internal/MyCustomOptionsExtension.cs).
+Add the necessary services and settings that are specific to your ADO.NET Provider.

-3. Add our the [**Getting Started unit tests**](https://github.com/Servant-Software-LLC/EFCore.MyCustom/tree/BasicProvider_Step_%234_of_4/EFCore.MyCustom.Tests) to exercise our provider.
+4. Add our the [**Getting Started unit tests**](https://github.com/Servant-Software-LLC/EFCore.MyCustom/tree/BasicProvider_Step_%234_of_4/EFCore.MyCustom.Tests) to exercise our provider.
 Of course, these unit tests are very minimal and you’ll need to build unit tests that are specialized for your specific provider.